kerkomen/rei/README.md

 U W X Y
 ```

-The beauty is that one may give columns descriptive titles.
+The beauty is that one may (and sometimes should) give columns descriptive titles.
 And that is great in so many ways, as it increases readability, productivity, descriptiveness, maintainability and awareness of what's happening with all that list processing.
 See some real-world examples below.

 ### Keywords

+#### Delimiters

 You can define a delimiter (`-f`, or `--delim`, for the input file and  `-g`, or `--newdelim`, for the output file).
 It's important to emphasize that only one-character long delimiters are used.
 Tabulation («\t») is considered one-character too.
 If multicharacter literal is provided, `rei` uses its first symbol as a delimiter.